 - Measurement of outcomes and goals, and progress made towards those outcomes and goals

-- A deep understanding of the population served, and strong reasoning—ideally backed up by academic studies—on why and how your nonprofit developed the programs it is running
+- A deep understanding of the population served, and strong reasoning on why and how your nonprofit developed the programs it is running.
+Back all of this up with academic studies and data if possible.

 - A track record of accomplishments and awards as an organization